Love's Labour's Won: Evidence

 The August 1603 book list of the stationer Christopher Hunt lists the play as printed in quarto among other works by Shakespeare:

-marchant of vennis, taming of a shrew, ...loves labor lost, loves labor won.
+The Merchant of Venice, The Taming of the Shrew, Love's Labor's Lost, Love's Labor's Won.

 Theories

 Shakespeare scholars have several theories about the play.

 Sequel to Love's Labour's Lost

 One theory is that Love's Labour's Won may be a lost sequel to Love's Labour's Lost, depicting the further adventures of the King of Navarre, Berowne, Longaville, and Dumain, whose marriages were delayed at the end of Love's Labour's Lost.
 In the final moments of Love's Labour's Lost the weddings that customarily close Shakespeare's comedies are unexpectedly deferred for a year without any obvious plot purpose, which would allow for a sequel.
 Critic Cedric Watts imagined what a sequel might look like:

 After the year of waiting, the King and lords would meet again and compare experiences; each would, in various ways, have failed to be as diligently faithful and austere as he had been enjoined by his lady to be.

 Against this it must be observed that Elizabethan playwrights almost never wrote sequels to comedies.
 Sequels were written for historical plays or, less commonly, for tragedies.